-Adopts placeholder trailer bill language that codifies the AB 617 provisions currently in budget bill language and that allows the Legislature to weigh in on options the Air Resources Board is currently considering to address the collapse of the Clean Vehicle Rebate Project in 2019-20.
+Adopts trailer bill language that codifies the AB 617 provisions previously in budget bill language and requires the Air Resources Board to report annually on the projects funded.

-Adopts placeholder provisional language that 1) states that the funding for Low Carbon Transportation would fund pilot projects, demonstration projects, and commercial projects and ports would be eligible for this funding; 2) states that \$1.5 million of the funding for research is for the California Air Resources Board to develop a strategy for all new light-duty vehicles in the State to be zero-emission vehicles, and report to the Legislature by June 30, 2020; 3) states that it is the intent of the Legislature that \$27 million for workforce and development training will be funded out of the Alternative and Renewable Fuel and Vehicle Technology Program; 4) states that certain funding shall not be allocated for the purchase of fully automated cargo handling equipment; and 5) gives the Department of Finance the authority to reduce allocations for certain programs, while maintaining budgeted funding levels for other programs to ensure that funding for certain programs is prioritized and would be cut last in a shortfall scenario.
+Adopts provisional language that:

+- States that the funding for Low Carbon Transportation would fund pilot projects, demonstration projects, and commercial projects and ports would be eligible for this funding; - States that \$1.5 million of the funding is for a study to identify strategies to significantly reduce emissions from vehicles and to achieve carbon neutrality in the sector; - States that \$1.5 million is for a study to identify strategies to decrease demand and supply of fossil fuels, while managing the decline of fossil fuel use in a way that is economically responsible and sustainable;

+- States that certain funding shall not be allocated for the purchase of fully automated cargo handling equipment; and - Gives the Department of Finance the authority to reduce allocations for certain programs, while maintaining budgeted funding levels for other programs to ensure that funding for certain programs is prioritized and would be cut last in a shortfall scenario.

+Adopts trailer bill language specifying that 5 percent of the GGRF continuous appropriation beginning in 2020-21 is for safe drinking water with a cap of \$130 million and provides a General Fund backstop to for the Safe Drinking Water Fund should the 5 percent of GGRF be lower than \$130 million beginning in 2023-24 and sunsets in 2030.